Associate Professor of Management

 - Understanding how and why people react and behave towards each other in the workplace, and

-When not teaching, volunteering, or attending and presenting at conferences, Dr. Keppley enjoys traveling as much as possible.
+When not working, volunteering, or researching, Dr. Keppley enjoys traveling as much as possible.
 He took his first international trip to London, England over New Year's with the Limestone Marching Saints, and his ultimate trip would be to Australia.

 - Organizational Behavior Teaching Society